raspberrypi/style-guide/style-guide.md

 In this particular example, **UNIX** is included as an entry in [Acronyms and initialisms](#acronyms-and-initialisms), a subsection of the [Abbreviation list](#abbreviation-list).

-**Note:** 'Capitalise' means 'capitalise the first letter or specified letters'; 'all-caps' means 'capitalise all letters'.
+**Note:** 'Capitalise' means 'capitalise the first letter or specified letters'; 'all caps' means 'capitalise all letters'.

 ### &#35;